kfrederix/single-spa-angular-esm/doc/background.md

 Since we don't need to support Internet Explorer anymore, we can now confidently rely on `<script type="importmap">` being [natively supported by all modern browsers](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).

-However, there are 3 features that we would like to incorporate in our architecture that are currently not supported by native importmap implementations:
+However, be aware that browser-native import maps still have some limitations:

-- external importmaps: i.e. `<script type="importmap" src="...">`
+- **multiple importmaps**: support for multiple import maps is coming.
+It already landed for Chrome but not yet for Firefox or Safari (at the time of writing this)
-- multiple importmaps: native browser implementations support only 1 importmap
+- **external importmaps**: this is not supported (i.e. `<script type="importmap" src="...">`)

-- importmap overrides: we want to enable developers to override certain modules on deployed environments, which creates a really nice dev experience.
+The current implementation in this repo works with a full-native single importmap which is injected into the root html file at build time.
+I currently recommend sticking to a single, inline, native import map if you can because it avoids additional network roundtrips to fetch the importmaps before your application can start bootstrapping.
+However, if such an approach does not align with your envisioned architecture, then the following 2 options can provide a possible solution:

-To overcome these native importmap limitations, 2 possible solutions come to mind:
+- [es-module-shims](https://github.com/guybedford/es-module-shims) can be used in `shimMode` to add all these features at the cost of a _very_ minimal performance hit.
+I think this is probably negligable when you already accept the added network-roundtrips as well. (+ you must use the `importShim()` function instead of `import()` for all dynamic imports)

-- [es-module-shims](https://github.com/guybedford/es-module-shims) can be used in `shimMode` to add all these features.
-The downside is that this introduces a very small (~5ms) performance hit.
-Even though this hit might be negligable, it would be nice if we could stick with pure native ES modules instead.
+- [import-map-injector](https://github.com/single-spa/import-map-injector) can combine multiple `<script type="injector-importmap">` elements into 1 final `<script type="importmap">` In this way, it adds support for both multiple and external importmaps.
+One downside with import-map-injector is that it only works when your import maps are served with Content-Type `application/json+importmap` (i.e. you can't use normal json files for the import maps).

-- [import-map-injector](https://github.com/single-spa/import-map-injector) combines multiple `<script type="injector-importmap">` elements into 1 final `<script type="importmap">` In this way, it adds support for both multiple and external importmaps.
+## Overriding specific modules on deployed environments

-By choosing for the `import-map-injector` approach, we get all the features that we want, while staying as native to the browser as possible.
+We want to enable developers to override certain modules on deployed environments, because this creates a really nice dev experience.

-Finally, to enable override of importmap modules, we use [import-map-overrides](https://github.com/single-spa/import-map-overrides).
-This can work together with `import-map-injector` just fine, but it's important to note that the import-map-override script must be loaded before import-map-injector (which makes sense of course because the injector script will only run once and it assumes that all `<script type="injector-importmap">` elements are present in the DOM before it runs).
+To make this possible, we use [import-map-overrides](https://github.com/single-spa/import-map-overrides).
+(Note: this can also work together with es-module-shims or import-map-injector just fine)

 ## Additional challenges